Our Review Process

 CGM comes with an applicator that helps you apply the CGM with it.
 You will find a small spring-loaded needle that will guide a thin, flexible filament underneath the CGM disc through your skin and then retreat quickly, and the end of the filament will stay in the interstitial fluid below your skin.
 When glucose continuously seeps from your blood vessels and capillaries into the interstitial fluid, CGM will help you measure it.

 The CGM filament has a coating of the enzyme glucose oxidase that helps convert your blood glucose to hydrogen peroxide, which reacts with platinum and breaks into hydrogen, oxygen, and electrons that generate current signals.
 This signal will then be transmitted via your CGM wirelessly to either a handheld reader or your smartphone, where an algorithm will convert it to a glucose reading for you.
+Also know about normal sugar level.

 There are varieties of methods for monitoring your glucose on the market - for example, a sugar check machine that only takes a drop of your blood, or the laboratory glucose tests like fasting plasma glucose or HbA1c etc. However, these methods only give you blood sugar readings for a particular time via a single measurement.